matplotlib/mplcairo/README.rst

 nonstandard [#]_.
 In that case, be careful to set them to e.g. ``g++-7`` and **not** ``gcc-7``, otherwise the compilation will succeed but the shared object will be mis-linked and fail to load.

-By default, on GCC, the build uses ``-Wfatal-errors`` so that errors regarding lack of support for C++17 or the absence of Raqm headers do not get lost in a sea of extraneous errors.
-This option is removed if the environment variable ``CFLAGS`` exists (even if it is empty).

 The manylinux wheel is built using ``tools/build-manylinux.sh``.